claddnl/claddnl.github.io/index.md

 ---

-## A loosely structured personal blog
+## a loosely structured personal blog

 In lieu of an 'about' page, and in the spirit of the current, here is what I am currently working on, thinking about, seeking, reading, listening to, writing etc. You can find an archive of previous ‘now’ updates, gathering dust, here.